DeWine signs sweeping higher education affordability bill into law - NewsBreak

 DeWine signs sweeping higher education affordability bill into law

-COLUMBUS, Ohio (WCMH) – An all-encompassing education reform bill met the ink of Gov. Mike DeWine’s pen last week.
+COLUMBUS, OH (WCMH) – An all-encompassing education reform bill met the ink of Gov. Mike DeWine’s pen last week.

 From $2,000 grants to students who re-enroll in college after “stopping out” to promoting public universities to partner with community colleges, Senate Bill 135 was enacted into law April 21, paving the way toward making higher education a reality for more students in Ohio, bill sponsor Sen. Jerry Cirino said.